ucdavis/qc_simulator/README.md

 **Example 4:**

-If you specify more than 2**n amplitudes for n qubits the function will return an error.
+If you specify more than 2^n amplitudes for n qubits the function will return an error.
 For example:

 ```
 mynewstate = create_state(2, [1,2,3,4,5])
-print mynewstate
+print(mynewstate)
 ```
 leads to the console output:
 ```